21 Dry Skin Home Remedies to Add to Your Beauty Routine ASAP

 Natural dry skin remedy: Vaseline

 Dry-skin solutions don’t have to be expensive, say experts at Harvard Health: If you have petroleum jelly on hand, you’re all set.
 It can seal moisture into your skin just as efficaciously as more expensive products.
 After a bath, try rubbing a little bit into your hands and then onto your dry chapped areas.
-Here are 26 other amazing uses for petroleum jelly.
+Here are other natural moisturizers you already have in your house.

 Natural dry skin remedy: A probiotic before bed